rom6n/create-nft-vite/README.md

+Frontend part of NFT creation on TON blockchain

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.